llmcloud24/de.KCD-Summer-School-2024/Day_4/04-Authentication/README.md

    - Homepage URL: `https://$yourAnimal.llmcloud24.bihealth.org/`
    - Authorization callback URL: `https://$yourAnimal.llmcloud24.bihealth.org/oauth2/callback`
    - You can leave the **Enable Device Flow** unchecked
- - After this, you will get a **Client secrets**, make sure you note this down somewhere, or it will disappear!
+ - After this, you can generate a **Client secrets**, make sure you note this down somewhere, or it will disappear!
+They are both mixtures of numbers and alphabets.
  - You can also find your **Client ID** on the same page, you need both of these.
  - In addition, generate a **cookie secret** that we will use later, so note it down somewhere: `openssl rand -hex 16`

-Again, set open up the `variables.env` file to update it with the new details.
+Again, open up the `.env` file to update it with the new details.

 Make sure you replace the values after the `=` sign with your own values!
 Make sure there are no spaces after the `=` too!
 ```bash